Inside: What is it with teens and anxiety? One of their big fears is how they will cope in life beyond school. But why? What are kids afraid of?

 Articulate what you value…often.
 The voice inside a child’s head is ultimately their parent’s.
 Make sure you are talking about the things that matter.

 We can’t help dwelling occasionally on the negative concerns that are at the front of our minds, but give equal airtime to the things you know are really important.
 Things like family and love and the wonder of this amazing world of ours.

 Children have significantly less adults in their lives than they did 30 years ago.
 Gone are the days of extended families living together.
 Gone are the friends who were honorary ‘aunts and uncles’.
 Those trusted adults who were free to give advice, support or a necessary stern word.

 Divorce rates are high.
 The era of immigration is upon us, so families are often smaller and far more isolated.
 And parenting has become a very personal process, nobody dares offer advice or interfere.

 So, the village is smaller.
-There are less role models of what being a content adult might look like.
-There are less views of the world.
+There are fewer role models of what being a content adult might look like.
+There are fewer views of the world.
 There is less diversity and less direction.